11 Medical Assistant Resume Samples for 2026

 Why this resume works

-- Your resume skills section should not be exhaustive but include the essential skills mentioned in the job description.
-For medical assistants, it’s common to list familiarity with OSHA and HIPAA standards, plus anything else that might set you apart.
+• Your resume skills section should not be exhaustive but include the essential skills named in the job description, balancing clinical skills with administrative skills; for medical assistants, a strong resume includes both sections, with familiarity with OSHA and HIPAA standards plus anything else that might set you apart.

 View more experienced medical assistant resumes >